cloudjumpercat/kong-a-thon/README.md

 ### Using Kong with plugins
 -  Configure Plugin on a Service
   -  **Observation**: I decided to go here next based on the suggestion at the end of the Dev Portal page in the quickstart.
 I skipped API spec in the quickstart guide since I already kind of did that in the previous step.
+  - **Observation**: Would a user need more guidance about where to navigate exactly for "Open a Service version."?
+It took me a little while to figure out where to go.
+  - **Observation**: "If you don’t see the Plugins section, create an implementation first."
+I think this should be a requirement so users can make sure it's done right away rather than having to navigate away from what they were doing and then go back.
+  - I went with Key Auth for my first plugin.
+  - **Harmony**: Between the docs and the fact that the settings for the plugin were pretty much auto configured in the UI, it was really easy to set up!
+I'm just not sure what to do with all the parameters and additional settings that are in the doc, but that could just be my lack of tech experience.
+I went back into the plugin view and I think I can copy the JSON and make my edits to the params and re-upload it?